muc111/OTRv4Plus/README.md

 Chain keys advance per message via SHAKE-256 KDF.
 DH ratchet at rekey boundaries (100 messages or 24 hours).
 Fresh ML-KEM-1024 keypair generated and exchanged at every DH ratchet step.
 Brace key rotated with each KEM shared secret.
 Skipped message keys cached for out-of-order delivery (max 1000 skip).

 As of v10.7, the ratchet's X448 Diffie-Hellman runs entirely in the Rust core via `X448KeyHandle`.
 The `x448` crate clamps the scalar per RFC 7748 and rejects low-order points; an RFC 7748 §5.2 known-answer test gates the build.

+As of v10.11.1 both decrypt paths **authenticate before mutating any ratchet state**. `decrypt_same_dh` and `decrypt_new_dh` derive every chain key and skipped-message key into scratch storage, verify the AEAD tag, and only then commit; on failure the derived material is zeroized and the ratchet is left untouched.
+See Security fixes below for why this changed.

 ## Authentication